Subscribe to updates

 Waste Composition Analysis Report

-Members received an update on the Authority's residual waste composition analysis, which is conducted every 15 months to identify fluctuations throughout the year.
-The report detailed findings on recycling capture rates and the potential impacts of upcoming legislative changes, including Extended Producer Responsibility (EPR), Deposit Return Scheme Systems, Simpler Recycling, and the Emissions Trading Scheme (ETS).
+Members received an update on the Authority's residual waste composition analysis and the potential impacts of upcoming legislative changes, including Extended Producer Responsibility (EPR), Deposit Return Scheme Systems, Simpler Recycling, and the Emissions Trading Scheme.
+Peter Tilston, Projects Director, explained that the analysis, conducted every 15 months, helps identify fluctuations in waste composition throughout the year and assess recycling capture rates.

 Food Recycling Projects Update